-Percocet is the brand name for a mixture of oxycodone, one of the strongest opioids, and acetaminophen, the main component in over-the-counter fever reducers like Tylenol.
-An opioid is a synthetic derivative of opium, and it is commonly used in the strongest prescription painkillers (Julien, 2011).
+Percocet is the brand name for a mixture of oxycodone—one of the strongest opioids—and acetaminophen, the main component in over-the-counter fever reducers like Tylenol.
+An opioid is a synthetic derivative of opium, and opioids are commonly used in the strongest prescription painkillers (Julien, 2011).

-Opioids induce a feeling of euphoria and numbness in the user, similar to heroin, and they build tolerance, making them ripe for addiction.
-Percocet is shorter lasting than other oxycodone-based drugs, like Oxycontin.
-It is used to treat moderate to severe pain, rather than chronic pain.
-Acetaminophen has a well-documented history of liver damage, which is exponentially increased by alcohol (Brune, et al., 2015).
+Opioids induce feelings of euphoria and numbness in the user similar to those of heroin, and they build tolerance, making them ripe for addiction.
+Percocet is shorter-lasting than other oxycodone-based drugs like Oxycontin.
+It is used to treat moderate to severe pain rather than chronic pain.
+Acetaminophen has a well-documented history of causing liver damage, which is exponentially increased by alcohol use (Brune, et al., 2015).

 Someone mixing Percocet and alcohol may merely seem extremely drunk, but the combination is actually much more dangerous.
 (McCabe et al., 2006).
 Here are the noticeable signs of concurrent alcohol and Percocet abuse: